shaileshaanand/competester/README.md

 # DESCRIPTION & USAGE

 competest is a command line program to test competitive coding problems for test cases.
 It requires python 3.6+ to be installed.
 It is licensed under GPL-v3 License.
+As of now, supported Languages are: java, python, pypy and exe(i.e. compiled executables)

 Usage: